 Syllabus language

-If you’d like to direct your full class to our services, consider using the template language below on your syllabus:
+If you’d like to direct your class to our services, consider using the template language below in your syllabus:

 On the Writing Center

-The Writing Center offers free support to all Baruch students; you can meet with a professional writing consultant one-to-one (in person in NVC 8-185 or online via video, audio, and text-based chat) and in small-group workshops (online).
+The Writing Center offers free support to all Baruch students; you can meet with a professional writing consultant one-to-one (in-person in NVC 8-185 or online via video, audio, and text-based chat) and in skill-focused workshops (in-person and online).
 The Center’s consultants will work collaboratively with you to deepen your writing and English language skills.
 At any step in the process, they’ll help you become a more independent, confident, and versatile writer.
 You’re encouraged to schedule your appointment well in advance of when your writing is due.
 Visit their website, writingcenter.baruch.cuny.edu, to learn more.

 On Academic Integrity

 The Writing Center can also help you evaluate and cite sources, recognize and avoid plagiarism, and learn the expectations of a range of citation styles.
-In one-to-one consultations, you can share your notes, drafts, and research materials with an instructor of college writing to ensure you’re using sources effectively.
-In addition to individual sessions, the Center offers a small-group workshop on “Understanding Plagiarism and Citation.”
-A pre-recorded version of this workshop is available, alongside the slides and handouts, on the center’s website.
+During a one-to-one consultation, you can share your notes, drafts, and research materials with a writing consultant to ensure you’re using sources effectively.
+In addition to individual sessions, the Center offers an interactive workshop on “Understanding Plagiarism and Citation.”
+A pre-recorded version of this workshop is available, alongside the slides and handouts, on the Center’s website.

 Policy on required visits

 - Pedagogical: Students who are required to go the Writing Center often come without the investment necessary to be productive, since our pedagogy requires active work and participation throughout the session or workshop.
-Students who come with the primary goal of getting a signature certifying they’ve been here tend to get a lot less out of our resources.
+Students who come with the primary goal of getting proof of attendance tend to get a lot less out of our resources.

 Other FAQS